West Harbour, Helsinki

+The West Terminal 2 building in 2019.

 Cars being unloaded from Tallink's MS Star.

-View of Länsisatama harbour in 2006 when container traffic was still in operation.

-The West Harbour (Länsisatama, Västra hamnen) is a passenger and cargo harbour in the Jätkäsaari district of Helsinki, Finland, in the southwestern part of the Helsinginniemi peninsula.
-The Länsisatama harbour area also includes the Munkkisaaren laituri pier on the west side of Munkkisaari, used by cruiseliners.
+The West Harbour (Länsisatama, Västra hamnen) is a passenger and cargo harbour in the Jätkäsaari district of Helsinki, Finland, in the southwestern part of the Helsinki peninsula.
+The harbour area also includes a pier on the west side of Munkkisaari, used by cruiseliners.
 The harbour is operated by the Port of Helsinki.

-The West Harbour is one of the two passenger harbours in the central part of the city of Helsinki: the South Harbour around the Market Square is also used for passenger traffic.
+The West Harbour is one of the two passenger harbours in the central part of the city of Helsinki: the South Harbour around the Market Square is also used for passenger traffic, primarily by services to Mariehamn and Stockholm.